 photo: River Drifters via yelp

-With over 35 years of experience under their belts, your family will feel safe and excited about hitting the rapids with the River Drifters guides.
+With over 35 years of experience under their belts, your family is bound to feel safe and excited about hitting the rapids with the River Drifters guides.
 This company has been rafting with families since 1979 and promises a personal touch.
 They welcome children as young as 4 years-old and grandma and grandpa are even welcome to join in.
 If you are worried about safety, take comfort in knowing that they are experts when it come to picking the right trip for your crew’s abilities.
-They will also make sure every person in the family has the gear and information they need to stay safe while having the time of their lives.
+They make sure every person in the family has the gear and information they need to stay safe while having the time of their lives.

 River Drifters offers family excursions on the Deschutes and Clackamas Rivers that are manageable for river rats of all ages and a whole lot of fun.
 The Clackamas is closest to Portland if you are planning a quick trip.
 They have a half day package that promises to be an unforgettable run during the late-summer season.
 It takes rafters through eight miles of some of the river’s more famous rapids.
 When you get to where the lower water levels are, the ride gets splashy and a bit technical, which will please the adrenaline junkies in your crew.
 The half day trip is said to be filled with back-to-back rapids and beautiful calm pools.
 Expect a one-of-a-kind experience.
 (Full-day excursions are available as well.)